 Posted by Amy Cook on

-One question that we hear asked a fair amount is, “which wheel size should I get”, or “what is the difference between this wheel and that wheel”?
+One question that we get asked often is: “which scooter wheel size should I get”, or “what's the difference between this wheel and that wheel”?

 Scooter wheels can be broken down into five elements: